 Is Beer Vegan?
 (And Why Wouldn’t It Be?)Sarah Hornik

 “Ah, good ol’ trustworthy beer.
 My love for you will never die.”
 These famous words were uttered by Homer Simpson, and on some days, we can all totally relate.
 But if you’re vegan, there’s one question that makes the love for beer come with a caveat: Is beer vegan?

 Whether with your friends at the pub, or at home in front of the TV, with a slice of vegan pizza or with a big bowl of popcorn – as a vegan, you can still enjoy a cold brewsky.
 If your beer is indeed vegan, that is.

-Wait a minute… isn’t ALL beer vegan?
+Isn’t ALL beer vegan?

-Beer is typically made of a few basic ingredients: water, a starch source (usually malted barley), brewer’s yeast and flavorings.
+Beer is typically made of a few basic ingredients: water, a starch source (usually malted barley), brewer’s yeast, and flavorings.
 So far, so good.
 However, while quite rare, specific types of beer, such as milk stouts, contain lactose, and others may contain honey.
 Fortunately, these are easily spotted in the ingredient list.

 So, what else should I look out for to make sure my beer is vegan?